 Acceptance of Cash Flow Vs Capital Gains Investing

 The most promoted method of investing among financial firms and the media is to buy stocks for long term capital gains.
 This is the easiest way to invest and it can work very well over long time frames.

-Long term passive investing is what most financial advisors do.
+Long term buy and hold investing is what most financial advisors do.
 It’s promoted both in the media and by icons such as Dave Ramsey, and even Warren Buffett, although neither of them got wealthy from passive capital gains investing.

-Cash flow investing is considered more alternative.
+Cash flow investing is considered more alternative or suitable for retirees.
 Many cash flow investing methods take more effort than simply buying an asset with the hope that it will increase in value.
 In general, investors like to go with what is most common and easiest for logical reasons.

 Age Difference for Cash Flow Vs Capital Gains